 Through out 2014 we donated over £10,000 to schools & groups whilst continuing to make our annual climb and walk for autism events a great success, we introduced a new fundraising challenge in the form of Born Survivor and finished the year with another successful charity ball at Alton Towers.

-Going through 2015 we will continue to build AAUK and support people affected by autism while raising much needed awareness across the UK.
+Through out 2015, 2016 & 2017 we have continued to build AAUK and support people affected by autism while raising much needed awareness across the UK.